 We have also changed our approach.
-Instead of describing the user interfaces, the help section now looks at how to perform the tasks you need from the cloud services.
+Instead of describing the user interfaces, the help section now looks at how to perform the tasks you need from the Cloud Services.
 These are known as use cases.
 After all, what use is a detailed description of a drill if you need to drill a hole in the wall?
-We hope that this new approach makes is easier to use our help resources and addresses the support questions you need.
+We hope that this new approach makes it easier to use our help resources and addresses the support questions you need.

 Information is valuable

 Getting information should be as simple as possible.
 This doesn’t only mean it should be easily accessible.
 It should also be easy to understand.
 Incomprehensible gobbledygook is just as useless as no help at all.
 Therefore, it is important to keep pace with digitalisation in the less obvious area of user help, as well as the more prominent areas.
 We at SEEBURGER are continually working on this for the cloud, and have already released some of our new content.
-And, as a change of direction is easier with a good guide, why not visit us in the SEEBURGER cloud online help and tell us how we are doing?
+And, as a change of direction is easier with a good guide, why not visit us on the SEEBURGER Cloud Online Help site and tell us how we are doing?